koevskinikola/ByzantineRandomizedConsensus/README.md

 A Byzantine Randomized Consensus is a Byzantine Fault Tolerant consensus protocol.
 Randomization in consensus protocols is used to overcome the problem of termination in asynchronous systems (no deterministic algorithm solves consensus in asynchronous systems).

-Hence, a randomized consensus protocol is able to function efficiently in an asynchronous environments like p2p networks.
+Hence, a randomized consensus protocol is able to function efficiently in asynchronous environments like p2p networks.

 This version of the protocol implements a Byzantine Randomized Broadcast protocol for the broadcast abstraction.